HNK Rijeka in European football: History

-HNK Rijeka have participated in UEFA competitions on 21 occasions, with 17 appearances since 1999.
-The club's greatest achievement was the 1978–79 European Cup Winners' Cup quarter–final, where they lost 2–0 on aggregate against Juventus.
+HNK Rijeka has participated in UEFA competitions on 25 occasions, with 21 appearances since 1999 and 13 consecutive appearances since 2013–14.
+The club's greatest achievement was the 1978–79 European Cup Winners' Cup quarter-final, where they lost 2–0 on aggregate against Juventus.
 Among other notable continental successes, Rijeka qualified for the group stage of the UEFA Europa League in two consecutive seasons, in 2013–14 and 2014–15, keeping an undefeated run for 12 consecutive home matches.
 They also qualified for the group stages in 2017–18 and 2020–21.
-Rijeka are one of only three Croatian clubs that have qualified for the group stages of UEFA Champions League or Europa League.
+Rijeka is one of only three Croatian clubs that have qualified for the group stages of UEFA Champions League or Europa League.
 In 2014–15, Rijeka became the first club from former Yugoslavia to win eight European fixtures in one season.
 Rijeka faced eventual competition winners on two occasions, Real Madrid in the 1984–85 UEFA Cup and Sevilla in the 2014–15 UEFA Europa League.

 Matches in Europe

 By competition

-Source: uefa.com, Last updated on 28 July 2022.Pld = Matches played; W = Matches won; D = Matches drawn; L = Matches lost; GF = Goals for; GA = Goals against.
+Source: uefa.com, Fully up to date as of 6 November 2025.Pld = Matches played; W = Matches won; D = Matches drawn; L = Matches lost; GF = Goals for; GA = Goals against.
 Defunct competitions indicated in italics.